Fall 2025 Hoya Family Orientation Schedule

 Session TitleDescriptionZoom Link

 #HoyasForOthers: Engaging DC and Beyond through Social JusticeJoin the Center for Social Justice for a conversation on how students get engaged beyond the Hilltop, across the country and around the world, engaging the University’s mission for the common good and social justice.
-Learn about Alternative Spring Break, community-based learning and research opportunities, weekly tutoring and mentoring commitments, and dozens of student organizations and more.Recording coming soon.
+Learn about immersion, community-engaged learning and research, weekly tutoring and mentoring commitments, dozens of student organizations and more.Click here for the recording.

 Living on Campus at GeorgetownJoin us to learn about on campus housing at Georgetown University.
-During this session, participants will be provided an overview of all the services provided by the team in Residential Living including important dates for the 2024-25 academic year.Recording coming soon.
+During this session, participants will be provided an overview of all the services provided by the team in Residential Living including important dates for the 2025-26 academic year.Click here for the recording.

 Coffee with the ARC DirectorMeet casually with Dr. Joseph P. Fisher, Executive Director of the Academic Resource Center.
 Joe will offer an overview of the ARC’s resources and can answer general questions about how the office works with students.
-Coffee not required, but definitely welcomed.Click here to watch the recording.
+Coffee not required, but definitely welcomed.Recording available soon.

-Introduction to Undergraduate Career ServicesMeet members of the Cawley Career Education Center and learn about the resources available to Georgetown University students.Click here to watch the recording.
+Introduction to Undergraduate Career ServicesMeet members of the Cawley Career Education Center and learn about the resources available to Georgetown University students.Recording available soon.

 ESCAPE First Year Retreat ProgramESCAPE is Georgetown’s First-Year Retreat Program which has been a beloved Hoya tradition since 1990.
-Join this session to learn all about how your student has the opportunity to build community, reflect, and have tons of fun on this 27-hour retreat experience!Click here to watch the recording.
+Join this session to learn all about how your student has the opportunity to build community, reflect, and have tons of fun on this 27-hour retreat experience!Recording available soon.

 Block 2 (5:45 pm – 6:15 pm)